Wheezenog/Arduino-Bluetooth-App/README.md

 > [!WARNING]
 > Do not send strings as data or there will be a huge delay between when you send the input and when something happens.
 Use `int` or `char` instead.

-For information on getting started with Arduino development, please reference their documentation (arduino docs)[https://docs.arduino.cc/learn/starting-guide/getting-started-arduino/].
+For information on getting started with Arduino development, please reference their documentation: [arduino docs](https://docs.arduino.cc/learn/starting-guide/getting-started-arduino/).

 ## Instructions for app development:
 For app development with Flutter, use this package: [pub.dev](https://pub.dev/packages/bluetooth_classic).